 At any time during the study you are entirely free to change your mind about taking part, and to withdraw from the study.
 This would not result in any penalty.
-We would use the samples and data we have collected from you in our analysis of the study up until the point you informed us that you wanted to withdraw.
-You are free to request that your samples are destroyed at any time during or after the study (if they haven't yet been analysed).
+We would use the samples and data we have collected from you in our analysis of the study, up until the point you informed us that you wanted to withdraw.
+You are free to request that your samples are destroyed at any time during or after the study.